Angana P. Chatterji

 FOUNDING CHAIR, POLITICAL CONFLICT, GENDER AND PEOPLE'S RIGHTS INITIATIVE

-Angana P. Chatterji is Research Anthropologist and Founding Chair, Political Conflict, Gender and People’s Rights Initiative at the Center for Race and Gender at University of California, Berkeley, and her appointment is in the UC Professional Research Series at the “Full” Rank.
-(She was the Founding Co-chair of the precursor, Armed Conflict Resolution and People’s Rights Project at the Center for Social Sector Leadership, Haas School of Business, 2012-2015).
+Angana P. Chatterji is Research Anthropologist and Founding Chair, Political Conflict, Gender and People’s Rights Initiative, at the Center for Race and Gender at University of California, Berkeley, and her appointment is in the UC Professional Research Series at the Full Rank.
+Dr. Chatterji is a cultural anthropologist and interdisciplinary scholar of South Asia.
 She leads the creation of the Berkeley-Stanford Archive on Legacies of Conflict in South Asia.
-Dr. Chatterji is a cultural anthropologist and interdisciplinary scholar of South Asia.
-She is affiliated with the Institute for South Asia Studies at Berkeley, and since April 2017, she has been a Research Fellow at the Center for Human Rights and International Justice, Stanford University.
+She is affiliated with the Institute for South Asia Studies at Berkeley, and is a Research Fellow at the Center for Human Rights and International Justice, Stanford University.

 Opinion Pieces & Media (selected)